ahmadnoorniazi/small-testing-library/README.md

 ### Testing Library

-This is basic idea how testing framework and libraries work.actually they give us better error logs. please try to read and understand the code of libraries which you use in your code .they will give you a better idea actually how are they working
+This is basic idea how testing framework and libraries work.actually they give us better error logs.

 ```
 const sum = (a,b) => a + b